top of page

 Completing SA400

 In order to register your partnership, you must name the partner you want to nominate.
 Then, the partner is required to complete SA400.
 SA400 form can either be filled out and submitted online (using Govt.
-Gateway) or filled online and printed and mailed the form to HMRC or SA400 can be filled in PDF and mailed to HMRC.
+Gateway) and mailed the form to HMRC or SA400 can be filled in PDF and mailed to HMRC.
 The SA400 form has two pages, and you'll require the following information in order to fill out the form:

 ● The name of the company.